ShivaShanmukh/Grounded-Reader/README.md

 The Anthropic SDK calls here follow the official Python SDK docs, but model names and API details change.
 Confirm the current model list at https://docs.claude.com before relying on a specific one.
 The default model is set in `.env`.

-## How to talk about it (the part that gets you hired)

-Don't say "I built an AI app."
-Say:

-> "I built a reading tool for high-assurance settings.
-The interesting part isn't
-> the AI call — it's that the system verifies every answer against the source and
-> refuses to show anything it can't prove.
-It would rather say *not found* than
-> guess.
-Here's what would break at scale, and how I'd harden it…"

-That sentence shows you understand the real problem these teams have: not *can AI answer*, but *can you trust the answer*.